 Basil Vendryes has been Principal Violist of the Colorado Symphony Orchestra since 1993.
 He is a former member of the San Francisco Symphony, the New York Philharmonic and the Rochester Philharmonic orchestras.
 He currently serves on the faculties of the Lamont School of Music of the University of Denver, the Quartet Program at SUNY Fredonia, New York, and the Green Mountain Chamber Music Festival in Burlington, Vermont.
-Mr. Vendryes has served on the faculties of Biola University (CA), California Summer Music at Pebble Beach, the San Francisco Conservatory of Music, Montecito International Music Festival, Interharmony International Music Festival in Italy and the Music and More Summerfest in Trebinje, Bosnia .
+Mr. Vendryes has served on the faculties of Biola University (CA), California Summer Music at Pebble Beach, the San Francisco Conservatory of Music, Montecito International Music Festival, InterHarmony International Music Festival in Italy and the Music and More Summerfest in Trebinje, Bosnia .
 He is also the founder/director of the Colorado Young Sinfonia, now in its 18th year.
 Basil was born in 1961 to West Indian parents, and began his musical training in the public schools at the age of eleven.
 He received scholarships to the Manhattan School of Music and the Eastman School of Music, where he studied with Sally O’Reilly, Francis Tursi and Heidi Castleman.
 Festival appearances include Spoleto, Heidelberg, Sunflower, Midsummer Mozart, Ouray, Lake Winnepesaukee, Las Vegas and the Grand Tetons.
-Basil has given classes in viola and chamber music at prominent schools of music throughout the United States.
-Mr. Vendryes has been a juror for many competitions, including the Sphinx Competition for African American and Latino string players and the Hong Kong International Music Festival.
-He has also served as guest principal violist for the the Western Australia Symphony Orchestra and the Cincinnati Symphony Orchestra.
+He has given classes in viola and chamber music at prominent schools of music throughout the United States, and has been a juror for numerous competitions, including the Sphinx Competition for African American and Latinx string players and the Hong Kong International Music Festival.
+He has also served as guest principal violist for the Western Australia Symphony Orchestra and the Cincinnati Symphony Orchestra.
 He has recorded for Columbia, Phillips, Decca, RCA, BIS and Nonesuch, as well as chamber music for the Ariel, Cadenza Music, Centaur, CRI and Naxos labels.
-Mr. Vendryes plays on a rare Italian viola made in 1887 by Carlo Cerruti.
+Basil plays on a rare Italian viola made in 1887 by Carlo Cerruti.

 Elizabeth Wright, piano